 But what does water have to do with not gaining weight on a cruise?

-If you drink water before each meal (aim for 16 oz), you’ll probably feel fuller and you may not be tempted to overeat.
+If you drink water before each meal (aim for 16 oz), you’ll probably feel fuller and you might not be tempted to overeat.

 A Virginia Tech study showed that people who drank two cups of water before meals lost more weight than those who didn’t drink water before eating.